 Online Resources for Students

 Austin Peay State University offers many support services that students can access online.
-The unversity is committed to continuing to provide resources in a digital format.
+The university is committed to providing resources and support in a digital format.
 Please share this information with your student.

 Online Classroom Tutorials

-Austin Peay State University uses D2L Brightspace, often referred to as simply D2L, as the Learning Management System for our online classroom.
+Austin Peay State University uses D2L as the Learning Management System for our online classroom.
 D2L is designed to be clean, streamlined, and mobile-friendly to provide a user-friendly experience for students.
 Students can learn more about navigating the D2L online learning system here.

 ZOOM web conferencing is free for all APSU students.
 Students should become familiar with ZOOM and make sure they can log in to ZOOM as it may be used in their online courses.
 Learn more about Zoom here.